UPPMAX/linux-command-line-102/docs/evaluations/20251204/README.md

   and of course all knowledge is good knowledge.
   But it might be good to have another look at what takes the most time and if it has to take so much time.
-  I appreciated Richels exercises a lot as the latter/more advanced ones were clearly labelled optional, and there were good instructions for what to do when finished or uninterested.
+  I appreciated Richel's exercises a lot as the latter/more advanced ones were clearly labelled optional, and there were good instructions for what to do when finished or uninterested.